 These passages from Hebrews shed light on why Christ is our champion, the only unblemished human to ever live, the one who could pay the price for our failures.
 So we look to Christ as payment for our transgressions and to put us in right relationship with our Creator; he truly is our champion (the unblemished lamb of God).

 And let us run with endurance the race God has set before us.
 We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.
 Because of the joy awaiting him, he endured the cross, disregarding its shame.

 Living in the tension between these two kingdom realities manifests itself in numerous ways, one of which is the urge to perform and earn the right to eternal life.
-But consider that if righteousness could be obtained through the law or my own goodness then Christ died in vain.
-Yet we might struggle believing God wants us to strive in obedience to the law even though it represents an impossible goal.
+But consider that if righteousness could be obtained through the law or through my own goodness, then Christ died in vain.
+Yet we might still struggle, believing God wants us to strive in obedience to the law even though it represents an impossible goal.

 So the law is still here, but as believers we are not subject to it.
 Then who is subject to the law and when does the law disappear?

 “Don’t misunderstand why I have come.
 I did not come to abolish the law of Moses or the writings of the prophets.
 No, I came to accomplish their purpose.
 I tell you the truth until heaven and earth disappear, not even the smallest detail of God’s law will disappear until its purpose is achieved.